testcontainers/testcontainers-go/docs/features/wait/host_port.md

 The host-port wait strategy will check if the container is listening to a specific port and allows to set the following conditions:

 - a port exposed by the container.
 The port and protocol to be used, which is represented by a string containing the port number and protocol in the format "80/tcp".
-- the first exposed port in the container.
+- alternatively, wait for the first exposed port in the container.
 - the startup timeout to be used, default is 60 seconds.
 - the poll interval to be used, default is 100 milliseconds.